Leviathan121005/University-Programming-Portfolio/README.md

 Description: A traditional Chinese-Japanese board game, also known as Five in a Row game.

 How to run:
-- Open this repository in local Visual Studio Code codespace.
+- Open this repository in a local codespace.
 - Type `cd "Gomoku Game"` in the terminal window to change the directory.
 - Continue typing `java --module-path javafx-sdk-21.0.7/lib --add-modules javafx.controls,javafx.fxml GomokuGameFX` to start the game.